Chocolate Pumpkin Cheesecake Cake

 Description

-This Chocolate Pumpkin Cheesecake Cake is the perfect mix of moist chocolate cake and creamy pumpkin cheesecake.
-The combination of flavors and textures is delicious – even better than I expected!
-I think chocolate & pumpkin is my new favorite flavor combination thanks to this tasty layer cake!
+This Chocolate Pumpkin Cheesecake Cake is the perfect mix of moist chocolate cake and creamy pumpkin cheesecake!
+The combination of flavors and textures is incredibly delicious and the perfect addition to any fall celebration.

 Ingredients